christinecollier/To-do-list-app/README.md

 # To-do-list-app
-A website that allows a user to input and check off tasks.
+A productivity web app that allows the user to manage their tasks.

 Highlights: